 Explore how Lego Wedo can be used to design, plan and create models before programming

-Investigate the Crumble control board and how it can be used to support a wide range of existing DT projects such as a torch, moving car model and fair ground ride
+Investigate the Crumble control board and how it can be used to support a wide range of existing DT projects such as an animated animal and steerable moving car

 Take back great ideas and planning that can easily be adapted for your school